russom/DSND-Capstone/Capstone_writeup.md

 I found [this](https://stackoverflow.com/questions/58910023/keyerror-when-training-a-model-with-pyspark-ml-on-aws-emr-with-data-from-s3-buck) post on StackOverflow, describing a similar issue and advancing th hypothesis that the exception might in fact be related just to the Spark progress bar normally shown.
 However, I couldn't gather any further insight.

 ### Optimization
 Once fitted the classifiers with the default parameters, I proceeded with an optimization for the Gradient Boosted Tree and Random Forest cases.
-I defined the following grids:
+Looking for a compromise between what could have been influencial parameters to change and computational load, I defined the following grids:

 ```
   # Gradient Boosted Tree